ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

    This function plays as similar role to the one in the analogous step for Vim/Neovim (see above for an explanation), but allows for a variable sleep time using the `delay_ms` argument, which is the number of milliseconds passed to Vim's `sleep` command.
    The function uses a variable sleep time because (at least in my testing) post-inverse-search refocus does not require any delay to work properly, while post-forward-search refocus does.

-1. Finally, define the following Vimscript autocommand group in your `ftplugin/tex.vim`:
+1. Finally, define the following Vimscript autocommand group in the config file used above:

    ```vim
    augroup vimtex_event_focus